 - Latin American Spanish in your pocket – we also carried a small book with key phrases and words for communicating in Spanish.
 The Spanish app we downloaded wasn’t always useful when trying to communicate.

-- Carretera Austral guide: one of the world’s most scenic road trips– Carretera Austral is a remote part of Chilean Patagonia, and as of September 2018 also included in the Route of Parks (a 2,800km long scenic trail across 17 national parks)
+- Carretera Austral guide: one of the world’s most scenic road trips – Carretera Austral is a remote part of Chilean Patagonia, ending in Villa O’Higgins, and as of September 2018 also included in the Route of Parks (a 2,800km long scenic trail across 17 national parks)

 I always like to read a book or watch a movie about a country I’m going to visit.
 It gives you more insight into the culture and you’ll be even more excited about your trip.

 - Machuca – this movie captures authentically a story behind the Chilean dictatorship under General Pinochet